Best Friends–New York Foster Program

 A: We have a number of highly respected local veterinarians who work closely and regularly with us in this program to care for the animals and monitor their well-being.
 Any vet visits must be pre-approved by a Best Friends staff member and through one of our veterinary partners.

-Q: Is this program be Manhattan-centric or does it encompass all the boroughs?
+Q: Is this program only Manhattan-centric or does it encompass all the boroughs?